-We invite you to join us for Receptions for Artists of the Month, whose art we are pleased to exhibit in our Museum Shop for a month (click here for information on artist memberships and how to apply for the opportunity to exhibit), Gallery Talks, and other programs.
+Every First Friday, we invite you to join us for Gallery Talks, and Receptions for Artists of the Month whose art we are pleased to display in our Museum Shop.

 7 PM to 8 PM – GALLERY TALK